Underused Housing Tax: avoid CRA penalties

 What about Farmers who house temporary foreign workers?

-CRA have shared that this housing is typically provided in the form of:
+CRA has shared that this housing is typically provided in the form of:

-- Houses – may be subject to the UHT
+- Houses – may be subject to the UHT, unless occupied for at least 180 days by qualifying workers.

 Should you have any questions or concerns about these, feel free to contact CRA or our business advisors.